vlad101vlad/Internet-of-Things-University-Project/README.md

 # Mock semaphore using Raspberry Pi Pico

+This is my indivitual project which I have presented during the spring semester at Bábes Bolyai University in the 3rd year of my Bachelor's degree studies.

-This small Raspberry Pi Pico project aim to simulate a traffic semaphore.
+This small Raspberry Pi Pico project aims to simulate a traffic semaphore.
 After a set amount of time, the vehicle semaphore will switch between red, yellow and green.
 The pedestrian semaphore will stay on red until a pedestrian request to cross.
 When a request is made, the wait led for pedestrians is trigger(yellow), the vehicle semaphore will be set on red and the pedestrian semaphore will be set on green.
 A buzzer will beep for the whole period when pedestrians are allowed to cross the street

 ## Pre-requisites
 * Raspberry Pi Pico